Keith Allen (actor): Career

+Allen has acted in both films and television, presented television programmes, and has also appeared in pantomimes.

 Early work

-After having several jobs during the 1970s, including a job as a stagehand from which he was sacked after joining Max Bygraves' chorus line on stage naked, Allen also worked as a stand-up comedian and vocalist, opening for rock bands such as The Clash.
+After having several jobs during the 1970s, including a job as a stagehand from which he was sacked after joining Max Bygraves' chorus line on stage naked, Allen worked as a stand-up comedian and vocalist, opening for punk bands such as The Clash.

 Acting career

-He appeared in a number of films in the series The Comic Strip Presents... on Channel 4 in the 1980s after becoming one of the breakthrough acts of the Comedy Store in 1979.
+Allen appeared in a number of films in the series The Comic Strip Presents... on Channel 4 in the 1980s after becoming one of the breakthrough acts of the Comedy Store in 1979.
 Notable episodes featuring Allen include The Bullshitters (a parody of The Professionals), and The Yob (a parody of The Fly), which he also co-wrote.
-Allen would also appear alongside fellow Comic Strip alumni as Pestilence in The Young Ones episode "Interesting."
+Allen appeared alongside fellow Comic Strip alumni as Pestilence in The Young Ones episode "Interesting".
 Allen has performed both straight and comedy acting.
 In 1985 The Comic Strip hit the big screen with The Supergrass starring Allen, Adrian Edmondson, Peter Richardson, Jennifer Saunders and Robbie Coltrane, directed by Comic Strip actor Peter Richardson.

 In 1986, he appeared in Comrades, a film about the Tolpuddle Martyrs.

 During the brief period of British Satellite Broadcasting as an alternative satellite broadcaster to Sky, he had a regular comedy show of his own I Love Keith Allen on the Galaxy channel, a mix of stand-up and sketches.
 He appeared in the final Carry On film Carry On Columbus (1992) playing Pepi The Poisoner.
-It was directed by Gerald Thomas and produced by Peter Rogers.

-Allen made a cameo appearance in the black comedy, Twin Town which was directed by his brother Kevin, the Channel 4 adaptation of A Very British Coup and he also played the lodger who dies at the beginning of Danny Boyle's thriller Shallow Grave (1994).
-In the same year, he was cast in a BBC adaptation of Martin Chuzzlewit.
+After a cameo appearance in the black comedy Twin Town, directed by his brother Kevin, Allen was cast in a main role as a Downing Street press secretary in Mick Jackson’s the Channel 4 adaptation of A Very British Coup.
+He played the lodger who dies at the beginning of Danny Boyle's thriller Shallow Grave (1994).
+In the same year, he played Jonas Chuzzlewit in a BBC adaptation of Dickens' Martin Chuzzlewit.
 He was used again by Boyle to play a drug dealer in Trainspotting (1996).
-Danny Boyle has stated that Allen's character from Trainspotting is the same one that moves into the shared flat in Shallow Grave – he wears the same clothes.
-He also appeared disguised as a fictional hip-hop star 'Keithski' to present Top of the Pops on 19 July 1996.
+Danny Boyle has said that Allen's character from Trainspotting is the same one that moves into the shared flat in Shallow Grave – he wears the same clothes.
+He also appeared disguised as a fictional hip-hop star "Keithski" to present Top of the Pops on 2 March 1995.

 In 2000, Allen appeared in two Harold Pinter plays at the Almeida Theatre, playing Lambert in Celebration and Mr Sands in The Room.
 These were performed again at The Lincoln Center Festival in July 2001.